regnoh/cra-beginner/document/02config/00browserlist.md

-## browserlist：
+## browserlist

 > Configuring Supported Browsers

-> By default, includes a browserslist configuration in package.json
+> By default, includes a browserslist configuration in package.json:

     1. target a broad range of browsers based on global usage (> 0.2%) for production builds
     2. modern browsers for development.